How do you take care of an orchid?

 A phalaenopsis orchid is quite easy to look after once you get a few things right.
-Like a little old lady sitting in the sun on the front patio, once your orchid is in a comfortable spot you can both sit back and enjoy the view.
+With a little maintenance your orchid will be happy and thriving for several seasons.

 The best place to keep an orchid in your house is in a position with bright, filtered natural light.
 Direct sunlight is too harsh for the delicate blooms and the roots tend to dry out too quickly.